-in the Lower Austrian wine-growing region Kremstal
+in the Lower Austrian wine region Kremstal

 , Steingraben and Wieland, as well as Reisenthal, Tiefenthal, Weitgasse and Zehetnerin.
 They are planted with the white varieties Grüner Veltliner (around 50%), Roter Veltliner, Riesling, Chardonnay, Neuburger and Gelber Muskateller.

 Fermentation is preferably carried out with moderate temperature control in stainless steel in order to preserve fruit and character.
 The premium wines include various Grüner Veltliner and Rieslings, among others and Kremstal DAC Reserve.
 In weather-appropriate years too Eiswein